-An Automotive Service diploma is granted to a student who has completed at least thirty (30) semester hours of credit.
+An Automotive Service diploma is granted to a student who has completed the first three terms of the automotive curriculum and SDV-135, Job Seeking Skills.
 A minimum cumulative grade point average of 2.00 (C) is required.
 Developmental courses are not used in calculating the cumulative grade point average for graduation.